johannesjo/ng-fab-form/README.md

 ## ❤ contribute ❤

 I'm happy for any [issue or feature request](https://github.com/johannesjo/ng-fab-form/issues), you might encounter or want to have.
 Even a one liner is better, than no feedback at all.
 Pull requests are also highly welcome.
 Just fork the repository, clone it and run `grunt serve` for development.
+Another important factor is the number of developers using and thus testing `ng-fab-form`.
+Tell your fellow programmers, [say that you use it on ng-modules](http://ngmodules.org/modules/ng-fab-form), tweet or even blog about it.

 `ng-fab-form` is published under the [The GNU Lesser General Public License V2.1](https://github.com/johannesjo/ng-fab-form/blob/master/LICENSE).